black-code1/freeCodeCamp/Learn-the-Date-Object-by-Building-a-Date-Formatter/README.md

 Create a new const variable called exampleSentence and assign it the result of "selur pmaCedoCeerf".split().

 Then add a console statement to log the value of exampleSentence.
 Open up the console to see the result.

+# Step 19
+The split method takes in a parameter known as a separator.
+The separator is used to tell the computer where each split should occur.

+Here is an example of using an empty string as a separator:

+Example Code
+`// returns ["h", "e", "l", "l", "o"] "hello".split("");`
+Other examples of separators can include a space " ", or a hyphen "-".
+If you don't provide a separator, the method will return an array with the original string as the only element.

+Update your split method, to use an empty string as a separator.
+Open up the console again to see the result.